 This Information Note provides Appointed Actuaries with an outline of how insurance operations may be impacted by climate change, and offers suggestions for how to address these issues in a Financial Condition Report.
 Australian Prudential Regulation Authority’s (“APRA”) Prudential Standard CPS3201 outlines the requirements for the Appointed Actuary (“AA”) in writing a Financial Condition Report.
 In this note we refer to individual sections of this prudential standard where appropriate.

 This information will also be helpful in many other situations when advice is provided to financial institutions.
 This Information Note does not constitute legal advice.
 Any interpretation or commentary within the Information Note regarding specific legislative or regulatory requirements reflects the expectations of the Institute but does not guarantee compliance under applicable legislation or regulations.

 Accordingly, Members should seek clarification from the relevant regulator and/or seek legal advice in the event they are unsure or require specific guidance regarding their legal or regulatory obligations.
-Ongoing feedback from Members is encouraged; any feedback should be directed to the Climate Change Working Group via email@example.com
+Ongoing feedback from Members is encouraged; any feedback should be directed to the Climate & Sustainability Working Group via email@example.com.

 Home insurance affordability and socioeconomic equity in a changing climate

 By Sharanjit Paddam, Calise Liu and Saroop Philip

 This Green Paper introduces the Australian Actuaries Home Insurance Affordability (AAHIA) Index.